Hicham Haddad

-Hicham Haddad (Arabic: هشام حداد; born 12 August 1978) is a Lebanese comedian, actor and TV show host, currently presenting the show Ktir Hal2ad.
+Hicham Haddad (Arabic: هشام حداد) is a Lebanese comedian, actor, and TV show host, currently presenting the show Ktir Hal2ad.

-Biography

-He was born in Beirut on August 12, 1978, and is originally from the southern town of Marjayoun.
+Early life and education

+Hicham Haddad was born in Beirut, Lebanon.

 He studied the Business Administration at Saint Joseph University, and since 1999 he owned a medical machines sales company.

+Career

-In 2008, his friend director Shadi Hanna, offered him a role in presenting the program "Ovrira" on OTV.
+In 2008, Haddad's friend, director Shadi Hanna, offered him a role in presenting the program "Ovrira" on OTV.
 Later he began presenting the satirical comedy program "LOL" with his colleague Arze Chidiac, which achieved a great success in Lebanon and Syria.
-Then he presented a talk show with his brother Maher entitled "Hartakji" in 2012, which lasted until 2015 when he left OTV, and received an offer from the LBCI to submit a program entitled Lahonwbas, a comedy entertainment program.
+From 2012 until 2015 he presented a talk show with his brother Maher entitled "Hartakji", when he left OTV to join LBCI, which had appointed him to present Lahonwbas, a comedy entertainment program.

-He then have had several experiences in theatre and cinema in Lebanon, Jordan, Syria, Canada, Dubai, Kuwait.

 Personal life

 He married Natalie Zarqa in 2012 and divorce in 2024 and they have 2 sons.

-Politics

-He was a follower of the Free Patriotic Movement since 1996, but later left the party.
+He was a follower of the Free Patriotic Movement from 1996, but later left the party.